NM-TAFE/dip-por-sorting-assessment/docs/assessment-tasks.md

 > CRITICAL: Failure to follow these instructions will lead to an NYC

 - Copy this file into a `docs` folder in your assessment repo
-- Add and commit this file to your repository and associate the tag `por3-start` with this commit:
+- Add and commit this file to your repository and associate the tag `por3-start` :
-  - `git add docs/project-overview.md`
+  - Copy and `add` this file to your repository under the `docs` folder
-  - `git commit -m "chore: add task overview to my repo"`
+  - `git commit -m "chore: add task overview to my repo"
   - `git tag por3-start`
   - `git push origin main --tags`
+  - Optional: you may want to complete this work in a branch
+  - On your last commit, add the tag `por3-finish`
-- Commit changes after you complete each task (you must perform at least 4 timely commits)
+- Commit changes after you complete each task
 - Push changes to your GitHub repository
 - Ensure you submit your git repo (`.git/`) along with your assessment submission